ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 : Provide capability for conditional retrieval of parts of SIMAP.

 REQ-TEMPO-HISTO:
-: Must support geo-spatial (geographic coordinates, region, zone, etc.), temporal (when some fact is true, e.g., the topology or topological entity created at 12:00 UTC), and historical data (time-stamped historical changes, e.g. all changes from 2019-01-01 to 2023-06-30).
+: Must support geospatial (geographic coordinates, region, zone, etc.), temporal (when some fact is true, e.g., the topology or topological entity created at 12:00 UTC), and historical data (time-stamped historical changes, e.g. all changes from 2019-01-01 to 2023-06-30).

-: The geo-spatial, temporal and historical can also be supported external to the SIMAP.
+: The geospatial, temporal and historical can also be supported external to the SIMAP.

 ## Architectural Requirements {#sec-arch}